usama-bit137/NUMERUS/README.md

 ### 0. Introduction ✅

     Rationale for this resource:
-    - Quick demo of Python and playthrough using some examples.
+    - Quick demo of Python and playthrough using some examples literally copy and paste.
     - Encouraged to break the code, you can always start again.
     - Play around with the code and see what you can screw up.

 ### 1. Crash Course in Python

+    a.
 Introduction to Python, what it is and how to use it:
     - definition of python ✅
     - data types (`int`, `string`, `dict`...) 🟨
     - definitions of data-types and important methods
     - conditional logic, loops (`for`, `while`), useful operators etc.
-    - methods functions
+    - methods and functions (built-in and custom)
     - classes
     - OOP (object-oriented programming) ?
+    - decorators
+    - generators

+    b.
+Important python packages (`numpy`, `matplotlib`, `scipy`,`pandas`...)
+    - introduction to numpy and matplotlib (pyplot) docs
+    - using scipy for integration and differentiation

+    c.
+Modules and organising file structure.

 ### 2. Simple Numerical Methods: